-10 Strategies for Increasing Customer Retention
+10 Strategies for increasing customer retention

 9. Keep an eye on local payment cycles

 Payment failure as a result of local/regional billing cycles is likely to frustrate your customers, particularly when it could have been easily avoided.
 Think about local payment cycles when establishing your billing process to avoid unnecessary customer churn.
-Setting up an ACH debit could be a great idea, as it enables your customer to choose their own payment schedule.
+Setting up a Direct Debit could be a great idea, as it enables your customer to choose their own payment schedule.

 10. Optimise your billing process

-Churn can throw a spanner in the works of the best customer loyalty strategies, so if you’re aiming to improve customer retention, optimizing your payments process could be highly effective.
-Offering ACH debit through GoCardless can help you seamlessly manage bank debit payments, while you can also create your own custom integration with popular billing and accounting software like Xero and Sage.
+Churn can throw a spanner in the works of the best customer loyalty strategies, so if you’re aiming to improve customer retention, optimising your payments process could be highly effective.
+Offering Direct Debit through GoCardless can help you seamlessly manage bank debit payments, while you can also create your own custom integration with popular billing and accounting software like Xero and Sage.

 We can help